raelovejoy/raelog/README.md

 # Raelog

-A personal logbook.

 Notes, observations, field entries, unfinished thinking.

-This repository also hosts the Raelog site.
+It isn't a 'blog' in the "normal" sense... more like a place to write things down so they don’t disappear—observations, half-formed ideas, project notes, questions, and patterns I'm noticing over time.
+A virtual field log.